EASTERN SPIRITUAL ROOTS OF THE NEW AGE

 BUDDHISM: (China, Japan, Southeast Asia)

-This movement started in India but quickly spread through China and other Far Eastern countries.
+Buddhism started in India as a way to reform Hinduism, but quickly spread through China and other Far Eastern countries.
 It never took root in India.
 Buddhism was a reaction against many ideas of Hinduism including the caste system (people divided according to class standing caused by their karma), the idea of a true self, searching for ultimate meaning or reality, and the idea of gods or even an impersonal God.

 Buddhism teaches that suffering is caused by desire and therefore liberation is to detach from desire.
-Buddhism teaches that there is no self at all, only a collection of impressions.
-The goal of meditation is to transcend the illusion of self.
+Buddhism teaches that there is no self, only a collection of impressions.
+The goal of meditation is to transcend the illusion of self and thus be able to detach.
+Attachment to the illusion of self and the false reality is thought to continue rebirth.

 Buddhism entered China in the 6th century, where it was called ch’an.
 Later it entered Japan, becoming Zen Buddhism.
-Zen emphasizes being aware of the present moment (in order to practice detachment), not looking for rational ways to understand reality, seeking the true nature of reality, and understanding truth without using thought or concepts.
+Zen emphasizes being aware of the present moment (in order to practice detachment), seeking the true nature of reality, and understanding truth without using thought or concepts.
 Meditation is done with attention on the breath.
-The purpose is to eventually become detached from your identity, emotions and intellect in order to realize your true nature, the Buddha nature.
+The purpose is to eventually become detached from your identity, emotions and intellect in order to realize your true nature, the Buddha nature and thus be free of rebirth.

-Zen does not like to use words, so it resists any description or analysis.
+Zen resists any description or analysis.
 Zen is supposed to be grasped in a way that goes beyond the rational mind.
 Riddles called koans such as, “What is the sound of one hand clapping?” are supposed to trigger your understanding of the truth that is not grasped with the rational mind.

 TAOISM: (Mostly China)